OSeMOSYS/OSeMOSYS/docs/manual/Create a model in OSeMOSYS.rst

    package on your computer.
 You can check if

-Use miniconda to create an environment:
+Or, you can use miniconda to create an environment:

 1. Follow `these instructions to install miniconda <https://docs.conda.io/en/latest/miniconda.html>`_